-Over the years, we have cultivated a network of education and workforce champions across the country through signature programming to equip state and local chambers and associations with the information, resources, and tools necessary to implement change in their communities along the education and workforce continuum.
+The Chamber Foundation is mobilizing the business community to be more engaged partners, challenge the status quo, and promote education and workforce initiatives that will fuel economic success and sustainability.
+Through this work, we have cultivated a network of education and workforce champions across the country to equip state and local chambers and associations with the information, resources, and tools necessary to implement change in their communities.

-The Business Leads Fellowship Program formalizes that work.
+Graduates of the Business Leads Fellowship Program join that exclusive network.

 The Chamber Foundation is eager to work with these dedicated participants and see what happens as Fellows return to their communities and apply the learnings from this Fellowship Program experience in meaningful ways.